rsm-gh/phantom-player/usr/share/doc/phantom-player/DevNotes.md

 ## MediaPlayerWidget
 + Enable video tracks?
 + on left right arrows?
++ Fix "subtitles from file" should be checked srt file exists.
++ Fix subtitles, if cancel "select from file"...
++ If paused, on button restart, the position is not sent.
++ Set custom title?
+Ex: video name? not video full name?

 ### Remaining Work:
 + `player.set_track()` returns a status.
 It would be good to read the status and display a message in case of error.